 What is social work?

-wellbeing.
 How do I become a social worker?

 In Scotland, social work is a registered profession.
-To practise as a social worker, you must have a recognised social work qualification and be registered with the Scottish Social Services Council.
+To practice as a social worker, you must have a recognised social work qualification and be registered with the Scottish Social Services Council.
 Only qualified and registered social workers can use the title ‘social worker’.

 - BA (Hons) Social Work